over-taylor-turf/over-taylor-turf/README.md

 - 🤔 **I am currently learning**: TypeScript, Cardinal, React Native.

 ## Let's Connect!
-👯 I would love to expand my coding community and learn about other folks' coding journeys.
+👯 I would love to expand my developer community and learn about other folks' coding journeys.

 👋 Plese, don't hesitate to reach out to me and introduce yourself! <br />